 What’s more, it’s easy-to-use, customizable, and 100% private.
 This way, you can be sure you’ll be getting their honest opinions and fostering trust throughout your organization.

 Ready to start collecting anonymous feedback from your employees?
-Request a demo and learn how you can do it seamlessly.
+Try it free and learn how you can do it seamlessly.

 Suggestion Ox has turbocharged the suggestion box.
 Over 60,000 companies, associations and government agencies use their anonymous online suggestion box to gather actionable employee feedback, gain customer insights or empower whistleblowing and reporting.